MCRobish/Stock-Analysis/README.md

    <img width="33%" src=https://user-images.githubusercontent.com/105991478/175825836-f19f8ee7-96c1-47a5-9ed1-380e25cd0806.png>
 </p>

+## Summary
+**Advantages and Disadvantages of refactoring code**

+It can be beneficial to refactor code because it can reduce the run time for the macro.
+The main problem with refactoring code is making a change that disrupts the calculations and gives an incorrect result.
+It is important to test the output results to verify that any changes are truly working.

+**Advantages and Disadvantages of original and refactored VBA Script**

+The advantage of the refactored script is mainly that it processes faster, so more data could be processed if needed.
+However, the benefit of the original code is that it is easier to add new ticker values into the calculation.
+If a new ticker needed to be included, only the _ticker_ array would need to be updated in the original script, but in the refactored script, the for loops for the output arrays would also need to be updated.
+Both versions of the VBA script have the limitation that the data must be properly sorted by the ticker value and the date, or the starting and ending prices given will be incorrect.

 ## References
 (1) Nickolas, Steven.
 "Using Trading Volume to Understand Investment Activity." _Investors analyze trading volume when deciding whether to buy or sell a security,_ 01 Apr.
 2022, https://www.investopedia.com/ask/answers/041015/why-trading-volume-important-investors.asp Accessed 26 June 2022.